 Yes, we have seen both companies and countries that are working toward a living wage.
 Vietnam’s 2012 labour code requires that minimum wage must “ensure minimal living needs of the employees and their families.”
 This creates an opportunity to account for living wage estimates when setting minimum wage, and the government in Vietnam has been very interested in and responsive to the Anker estimates of living wage.

 Companies have also been very committed to this work, and many have sought to work with the GLWC in order to implement a living wage.
-Laurelton Diamonds, a subsidiary of Tiffany & Co. worked with Richard and Martha Anker to develop the Anker Methodology, as they have the clear target of paying a living wage in the factories where their diamonds are processed.
+A jewelry company worked with Richard and Martha Anker to develop the Anker Methodology, as they have a policy of paying a living wage to all workers in the factories where their diamonds are processed.

 We have also had a lot of interest in working toward payment of living wage among all supply chain actors in specific industries, such as banana and tea.
 In Malawi, a large number of stakeholders including brands and producers are working together as part of a project led by ETP in partnership with IDH, Oxfam, GIZ, and the Tea Association of Malawi.
 This project also includes GLWC members Fairtrade International and the Rainforest Alliance/UTZ.
 It aims to create a competitive Malawian tea industry where workers earn a living wage and smallholders are thriving by 2020.
 And it uses Anker Methodology estimates to gain agreement among all stakeholders.